imliuyzh/Tamandua/README.md

 ## Naming
 In the University of California, Irvine, Anteaters are the official mascot representing the school itself.
 If one can search the meaning of "Tamandua," he or she can find that "Tamandua" is the formal name for "Anteater."
 In order to echo the academic background of this project and to avoid others' tendency to name their projects with prefix such as "Zot" or "Ant," I decided to use "Tamandua" as the name for my work.

+## License
+This project is licensed under the GNU License - see the LICENSE.md file for details.

 ## Credit
 - The logo is based on an icon made by Freepik from www.flaticon.com
 - UCI seal comes from https://brand.uci.edu/applying-the-brand/digital/